 Fennel seeds help enhance the hardy taste of meat and when you toast them up in a skillet with some onions, you really have yourself a great addition of flavor.
 There’s something lovely about the aroma of fennel seeds when cooking.
-They smell sort of both sweet and savory, much better than perfume, in my opinion.
-I like to add them slightly warm to the mixture of meat, but then work real fast to mix it together, so the egg and ricotta cheese don’t begin to cook in the bowl.
+They smell is both sweet and savory and I like to add them slightly warm to the mixture of meat, and toss real fast to mix it together, so the egg and ricotta cheese don’t begin to cook in the bowl.

 After years and years of making sauce, I think the best marinara just comes from a can of crushed tomatoes.
-I only added a whole clove of garlic into the pan with the tomatoes, and a big teaspoon of salt, and that’s it.
-This simple sauce does wonders with meatballs and I let them hang out in there awhile, so they really get a chance to get to know one another, if you know what I mean.
-Sunday Sauce some may call it, but I think it’s just a good pan of meatballs myself.
+I only add a whole clove of garlic into the pan with the tomatoes, and a big teaspoon of salt — that’s it.
+This simple sauce does wonders with meatballs and I let them hang out in there for a little while, so they get a chance to get to know one another and the flavors permeate throughtout each meatball.

 Ingredients